rutherford-nj/www.rutherfordboronj.com/departments/health/_posts/2020-02-06-rabies-clinic.md

 title: "Free Rabies Clinic 4/4 - CANCELLED"

 ---

+**Rutherford Health Officials are cancelling their planned April 4, 2020 rabies clinic due to precautions centered on the COVID-19 Virus.**

+**Current guidance regarding the COVID-19 Virus strongly encourages residents to avoid large gatherings and social distancing themselves six feet anyway from other individuals.**

 The Rutherford Health Department will be conducting its Annual Free Rabies Clinic for Rutherford cats and dogs on Saturday, April 4, 2020 from 1:30 – 3:30 PM at the Mortimer Avenue Firehouse located at the corner of Mortimer Avenue and West Pierrepont Avenue.